cloudnativetrainings/trainings/k8s_servicemesh/11_visualization/README.md

 5. Make grafana available - change the type from ClusterIP to LoadBalancer and set the port to the same as the NodePort Port

-6. Make jaeger available - change the type from ClusterIP to LoadBalancer and set the port to the same as the NodePort Port
+6. Make jaeger available (the service is called tracing) - change the type from ClusterIP to LoadBalancer and set the port to the same as the NodePort Port

 7. Play around with those tools